MemcacheApp/Memcache/README.md

     - set `DATABASE_URL` to the url of your local postgresql server.
     - set `NODE_ENV` to either:
         - `"development"` if you are developing the application. `OPENAI_API_KEY` is not required, placeholder text will be used in place of AI-generated content
         - `"production"` or `"test"` if you are deploying or testing the application. `OPENAI_API_KEY` is required, app will use OpenAI API to assist in generating summaries and flashcards.
     - set `OPENAI_API_KEY` to your OpenAI API key

 1. Install all the required dependencies:

     ```bash
     $ npm install
     ```

+1. Build the project:

+    ```bash
+    $ npm run build
+    ```

 1. Begin the server: